duncantl/ST141B_S23/Data/NCBI/Debugging.md

 I set this in my .Rprofile  so it is always on.
 If I don't want to debug, I have that option and can just exit the debugger.

-With this set, we run the command again and now enter the debugg
+With this set, we run the command again and now enter the debugger
 ```
 tbls = readNCBITables("NCBIQuery.txt")
 ```